Cortez Kennedy: NFL career statistics

+Personal life

+After retirement, he worked as a consultant for the New Orleans Saints and as an ambassador for the Seahawks.
+He has a daughter named Courtney.

 Death

 Kennedy died on May 23, 2017, in Orlando, Florida.
 He was 48 years old.
 According to police, Kennedy was alone when he died.
 In the days leading up to his death, Kennedy had experienced symptoms of heart failure, including swollen legs and dizziness, which led to his hospitalization.
 Following his death, Wilson, Arkansas named a stretch of U.S. Highway 61 in his honor.